leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 # Dealing with Deep Nested Code

+Deep nesting in code is one of the scariest things to see in your codebase.

+Applications, and especially enterprise applications, are often littered with deep nested code structures.
+They are complex and hard to digest.

 Throughout our programming career, we will encounter complex conditional business logic and it may appear to be no other way but to write a bunch of nested if-else